 Tryouts for the 2023/24 season for all teams (with the exception of HS Boys which take place in February) will take place in late April/early May 2023.
 There may still be openings at these age groups for the Winter/Spring season - contact us at email@example.com to organize an opportunity to come along and practice with a team.

 Additional Info and FAQ

 How do tryouts work?
 What can I expect?

 We ask players to arrive 10-15 minutes prior to the scheduled start time.
-As players arrive we encourage them to get into passing/rondo groups and the coaches are always on the look-out for prospective new players to welcome them, help them feel at home and introduce them to other players.
+As players arrive we encourage them to get into passing/rondo groups or to shoot on any one of the goals we have set up.
+Coaches are always on the look-out for prospective new players to welcome them, help them feel at home and introduce them to other players.
 Based on our experience as both players and coaches, we know that a player who feels comfortable in their environment and plays with a smile on their face will have a much better chance of performing to their potential and this is something all our coaches are conscious of in their interactions with players.
 Typically five minutes prior to the start the coaches will lead the group in short fun warm-up, before checking players in and sending them to their starting field where they'll go straight into small sided scrimmages.
 Coaches will take notes and move players to different fields in order to determine their level of play and what team we feel will be the best fit for their continued development as players.
 Coaches often incorporate some 1v1 and 2v2 exercises as well some shooting and finishing in the middle of the tryout before finishing with small sided scrimmages .
 At the conclusion of tryouts, players will be brought into the middle of the field where the tryout director will give a quick recap on the day, and explain the next steps with regards to team placement and notification.